levinas/p1h/README.md

 ```

 #### By-drug regression runs
-Run three regression models on drug 1 using all types of cell line features (expression, miRNA and proteome), and
+Run three regression models on drug set A (306 drugs defined by Jason) using all types
+of cell line features (expression, miRNA and proteome), and save feature importance
-save feature importance and model performance evaluated on various metrics to files.
+and model performance evaluated on various metrics to files.
 ```
-$ python by_drug.py --drugs 1 --models randomforest lasso elasticnet --cell_features all
+$ python by_drug.py --drugs A --models randomforest lasso elasticnet --cell_features all
 ```

 ### Code Examples